antoniolamorgese/Floating-Related-Posts-by-Views-or-Publish-Date/readme.txt

 == Screenshots ==
 1. Floating Related Posts by Views or Publish Date on desktop
 2. Floating Related Posts by Views or Publish Date on smartphone
-3. Admin panel to set option plugin
+3. Admin panel to set options plugin

 == Changelog ==